datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 2.Calculate the Average Number of Bikes Rented every Hour for the test data.
 This becomes your prediction.

-3.Calculate the RMSE value by taking into consideration these predictions
+3.Calculate the Null RMSE value by taking into consideration these predictions

+4.Verify if your base model's RMSE value is lower than Null RMSE

 `@script`